brackets-userland/brackets-git/README.md

 # Brackets-Git

 Brackets-Git is an extension for [Brackets](http://brackets.io/) editor - it provides Git integration for Brackets.
-It's tested and works on any platform supported by Brackets (Windows, Mac OSx, GNU/Linux).
+It's tested and works on any platform supported by Brackets (Windows, Mac OS X, GNU/Linux).

 ## Installation